Can we ever hope to breathe easy again?

 Instead, he chose to stress the economic side of the issue: the fact that so many toxic compounds were being released into the environment showed that production was inefficient and money was therefore being wasted.
 “I framed the need to curb pollution as an ‘economies of scale’ problem,” he says.
 “Pollution is raw material in the wrong place.
 It’s waste.
 It’s an evidence of incompetence.
 And [that approach] proved decisive”.

 In 1983, the authorities began to implement an environmental plan.
 Around the same time, activists filed a legal civil action against the industrial park for environmental damage.
-“A legal framework to control pollution already existed, but it was not complied with,” said Fabio Feldmann, who was involved in the In 2017, more than 30 years later,
+“A legal framework to control pollution already existed, but it was not complied with,” said Fabio Feldmann, who was involved in the fight for environmental justice in Cubatão.
+In 2017, more than 30 years later, 24 companies were found guilty and required by a São Paulo court to pay damages.

 What was happening in Cubatão didn’t just carry an environmental or economic cost, but also a social one.